-• convenient location: ground floor, Medical Education Building, 651 Ilalo St., Honolulu,

-Hawai'i 96813.

-- computer workstations are available for public as well as student use in the main library, - computer lab/classroom equipped with 30 computers for individual or classroom use, - individual study carrels in stack area, and - wireless capability throughout the library for UHM affiliates.
+- Convenient location on the ground floor of the Medical Education Building, 651 Ilalo St., Honolulu, Hawai'i 96813-5534. - Computer workstations are available for public as well as student use in the main library. - Individual study carrels in stack area. - Wireless capability throughout the library for UH Mānoa affiliates.